Which Maintenance KPIs are Best for Measuring the Effectiveness of Your Maintenance Performance?

 You will need to use a mix of lagging indicators and leading indicators to provide information on the performance of your maintenance efforts.

 I work as electronics & instrumentation supervisor in the production engineering department in a pharmaceutical manufacturing company.
 Our department is responsible for maintenance of the mechanical & electrical/electronics of production machines, plus electronic/control maintenance of other sections like water treatment plant, HVAC and boilers.
-We had a request from our management to set-up maintensnce KPI's for all maintenance activities.
+We had a request from our management to set-up maintenance KPI's for all maintenance activities.
 Do you have any advice where and how to start?

-This implies that the objective we want to achieve, for which we use KPIs to measure achievement, has a benchmark that defines an acceptable level of performance.
-Results on the good side of the benchmark, or rapid progress toward the goal, make people happy and content, whereas results on the bad side make them sad and worried.
+This implies that the objective we want to achieve, for which we use KPIs to measure achievement, has a target that defines an acceptable level of performance.
+Results on the good side of the target, or rapid progress toward the goal, make people happy and content, whereas results on the bad side make them sad and worried.
 Key performance indicators (KPIs) are those performance indicators that measure the critical success factors which affect a desired outcome.

 Maintenance performance indicators reflect achievement and progress in meeting an agreed maintenance benchmark.
 In measuring maintenance performance we are concerned not only with doing good maintenance work, we are also concerned that the maintenance work we do successfully removes risk of failure from our plant and equipment.
 It requires us to use a mix of lagging indicators and leading indicators to give us a clear understanding of what is happening to the risk and performance of our operational assets through of our maintenance efforts.